treeskar/rxjs-demo/README.md

 # About

-Simple rxjs implementation with demo
+Simple rxjs implementation with demo.
-I did it for fun but maybe someone will find it useful.
+I did it for fun, but maybe someone will find it useful.

 [Demo](https://treeskar.github.io/rxjs-demo/)